 The Community Psychology program area administers a concentration in Community Psychology (COR) and jointly administers (with the Clinical program area) a concentration in Clinical-Community Psychology (CLC).
-In addition, the Community Psychology program area administers a dual degree M.P.H./Ph.D. program in collaboration with GSU’s School of Public Health.
+In addition, the Community Psychology program area administers a dual degree M.P.H./Ph.D. program in collaboration with Georgia State’s School of Public Health.

 Across these offerings, doctoral students obtain training in the science and practice of social intervention in diverse settings.
 Social intervention is defined as research, programs, or policies that impact the resources accessed by communities and/or individuals.
 Our students and graduates use theory and empirical research from psychology and related disciplines to develop, implement, evaluate, and advocate for effective social interventions that promote the well-being of diverse populations, in diverse settings, in the United States and internationally.
 The training we provide is guided by the following values: (1) A research informed perspective; (2) Interdisciplinary scholarship, and (3) Collaborative relationships.